mckaymadsen/BST-Heap/README.txt

 # BST-Heap
 Basic BST tree class that supports insert, remove, search, and various print functions.

-Basic Heap class supports the insert, extract, and out functions
+Basic Heap class supports the insert, extract, and out functions using the MyDynamicArray class.

 You can use the attached main function to test both classes.
 The expected output is below.